 No. SIDs are designed to boost and reinforce economic enhancement of downtown areas by providing a range of focused services customized to local needs in addition to standard municipal services.
 No municipal services are replaced.
 SID dollars are used to enhance existing services or create new ones.

 The returns on this investment are high.
 Through the SID, the Downtown Akron Partnership concentrates on long-term development, as well as short-term goals.

 Among other results of the SID improvement activities, property owners will see:

 A petition was approved and signed by owners at least 60 percent of the total district's property front footage.
-It was approved by the Mayor and City Council in 2000 and 2005.
+It was approved by the mayor and city council in 2000, 2005, 2010 and 2015.